WindowsAzure/node-sqlserver/README.md

 The following prerequisites are necessary prior to using the driver:

-* Node.js - use the latest version if possible, but it has been tested on node 0.6.10 and later
+* 32 bit Node.js - use the latest version if possible, but it has been tested on node 0.6.10 and later.
+A 32 bit version is required as the driver needs to be built for 32 bit architectures.

 * node-gyp - latest version installed globally (npm install -g node-gyp)